Ostenarchy/MediaShoreProject/README.md

-this is a piece of code i have done myselft without ai see a gemini2 branch for the latest version
+#this is a piece of code i have done myself without ai
+#see a gemini2 branch for the latest version